SonamNarula/neural-folklore/README.md

 `calculator` · `factorial` · `multiplication_table` · pattern printing (nested loops, my beloved nemesis) · `odd_or_even` · `positive_negative_or_zero` · `sum` · plus a running `common_errors` file — my loop-mistakes diary, now joined by `3.1-Lists` · `3.2-Tuples` · `3.3-Dictionaries` — same drill, new data types.

+`4.
+Functions/` has reps to back the notes now: `4.1-functions` and `4.2-Lambda Functions` cover the fundamentals, then six mini builds actually put them to work — `FactorialUsingRecursion` · `PalindromeString` · `PasswordStrengthChecker` · `Total Cost of Items in a Shopping Cart` · `temperatureConversion` · and a file-reading one that counts word frequency off `sample.txt`.

-Functions, lambda, map, and filter are written up in the notes but haven't earned a notebook yet — that's the next rep, not a finished one.
+`map()` and `filter()` are still notes-only — that's the next rep, not a finished one.

 <br/>